pingtozen/bip39-checksum-finder/README.md

 ## donate:
-If you liked this code, you can donate to: https://getalby.com/p/pingtospace
+If you liked this code, you can donate to: https://coinos.io/pingtozen
+LN: pingtozen@coinos.io

 ## license: